TheDeveloperRex/Portfolio/README.md

 # PROJECT INFORMATION

+## PREVIEW IMAGES
+- Every image provided has a redirection link, once clicked, will send you to a page where you can preview my work or in other cases, be able to test it out!

 ## WHAT IS GSC?
 - In Call of Duty, "GSC" stands for "Game Script Code."
 GSC is a scripting language, derived from languages such as C++ and C#, used in the Call of Duty series to program and control various aspects of gameplay, such as game mechanics, events, AI behavior, and more.
 It allows developers to create game modes, maps, and gameplay elements for the game.
 These scripts contain commands, functions, and variables that define how different elements of the game behave.
 Scripters can manipulate player movement, weapon behavior, game objectives, and other aspects of gameplay using GSC.